falderol/RPG/README.md

   6. convertFromCP.c - A piece of code that converts copper pieces into other currencies.
   7. region.c - A piece of code that generates a world.
 ## Demagus True Reference
+This is the reference document that started it all.
+Honestly it is a whole lot more useful than this code.
+This stuff this code automates is just a section of it.
+But yeah, it is a logically orginized reference that contains a bunch of useful information.
+Everything from material properties and price to common hazards.
+Recommended amount of enemies in an encounter to food dishes and their prices.
+Check it out.
+Let me know if i got something wrong or there is something you belive i need to add.

 ## General
 ### Flags